Table of Contents

 After medical assistance has arrived, the next step that must be taken includes checking for further damages and probable hazards.
 The things that must be considered can be listed as follows:

 a.
 The checking of utilities must always be done using a flashlight only.
 The main electrical line must be switched off.

 b.
 Fire hazard must be immediately encountered.
 Any lighted fire must be put off as soon as possible.

 c.
 Any possibility of gas leaks must be checked.
-If a gas leak due to broken pipes or odour is suspected, the main valve must be switched off.
+The main valve must be switched off if a gas leak due to broken pipes or odour is suspected.

 d.
 Damaged electrical wiring must be looked for, and the main control box must be turned off in case of any damage to the house wiring.
 The damaged utility wires should not be touched by bare hands.

 e.
 Any hazardous materials such as oil, kerosene, bleach, etc., that have been spilt must be cleaned immediately.

 f.
 If the chimney has been downed or damaged, it must not be used due to the possibility of fire or the spread of poisonous gases in the house.
 It must also not be touched by bare hands.

 g.
 Care must be taken while opening shelves and cupboards as it poses the threat of objects falling.

 h.
 Food and water supplies must be duly checked.
 Food stored near glasses or debris must not be used.

 i.
 Emergency water must be used from water heaters, melted ice cubes, etc.

 j.
-Radio must be used for the update regarding emergency announcements, news reports, and other safety instructions.
+Radio must be used for updates regarding emergency announcements, news reports, and other safety instructions.

 k.
 Public safety officials and helpers must be supported for rescue and relief operations.